|HCC Site ID:||1569||Parish:||Southwick|

 Location and Site

-The Park came into existence in the 12th-century when a Priory of Augustinian Canons was founded there.
+The Park came into existence in the 12th-century when a Priory of Augustinian Canons was founded there as a result of lack of space at Portchester Castle.
 While little now remains of the priory buildings one monastic fishpond has survived and a second, earlier, pond has been excavated.
-Where the land slopes to the River Wallington the canons may have planted vines as the slope faces South.
-The lands the priory owned were probably enclosed as a deer park.
+Where the land slopes to the River Wallington the Canons may have planted vines as the slope faces South.
+The land the priory owned was probably enclosed as a deer park.